 The Apple AirPods Max cost $549 / £549 / AU$899 and were officially released on December 15, 2020.

-That price makes the AirPods Max far more expensive than many of the best over-ear headphones on the market, including our current favorite cans, the Sony WH-1000XM4; anyone hoping for a budget-friendly price, as we saw with the recently-launched HomePod mini, will be disappointed.
+That price makes the Apple AirPods Max far more expensive than most of the best over-ear headphones on the market.

 There are rumors that Apple is planning to release a cheaper, sports-friendly variant of the AirPods Max, but even then you can expect those to cost a pretty penny.

 Apple AirPods Max review: design

 - But the design won't appeal to everyone